Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Introduction

 \section{Introduction}

 During the initial period of the COVID-19 pandemic, from March 2020 to May 2021, many universities switched entirely to virtual instruction because of a fear that a large outbreak in the student population could quickly overwhelm local healthcare capacity and endanger students, employees, and residents who live near campus \citep{walke2020preventing, cipriano2021impact}.
 These interventions were not without costs, as they harmed the social well-being and educational outcomes of college students \citep{lee2021impact, dorn2020covid} and damaged the local economies of college towns \citep{collegetown_financial_impact, sullivan2020college}.
 Moreover, prolonged campus shutdowns negatively impact student learning \citep{dorn2020covid} and the livelihoods of those who work around campus \citep{sullivan2020college}.
-Therefore, safely reopening college campuses for in-person instruction is important for universities nationwide for potential future pandemics.
+Therefore, safely reopening college campuses to accommodate in-person instruction while avoiding the transmission of infectious diseases is important for universities nationwide.

 The University in Ithaca, New York (name removed to support blinding) was a leader in safely re-opening for residential instruction \citep{frazier2022modeling}.
 In the Fall of 2020, over 75\% of all students enrolled at the Ithaca campus returned for in-person instruction \citep{dailysun_fall2020} and extensive testing, contact tracing, and classroom de-densification protocols resulted in fewer than 200 COVID-19 cases throughout the semester out of a population of over 18,000 students \citep{feb2021_report}.
 During this semester, however, while two-thirds of students had at least one in-person class \citep{dailysun_fall2020}, only 30\% of all courses were held in-person \citep{dailysun_fall2020_classes_stats}.
 A mandated six-feet distancing requirement, set by the New York State Department of Health \citep{nys_distancing}, constrained the number of students that could be accommodated in each classroom.
 For example, a class with 200 students required a classroom that seated 1600 people.
 This mandate dramatically reduced the number of rooms on campus that could accommodate a large class of students.
 Furthermore, rooms with poor air circulation were excluded from usage, and only a limited number of classrooms could be retrofitted with HVAC to enhance ventilation due to high operational and energy costs.
 As a result, it was impossible to schedule many classes in person.